 Frequent planting will ensure that all trappers have a variety of target insects planted in their traps over the course of the season.
 Planting may occur as often as monthly, especially for counties with five or more trappers.
-All trappers in a program will be planted as equally as possible over the course of the season, so as to not substantially bias planting towards one or more trappers.
+New trappers will be planted as soon as possible after they have started servicing traps, in order to identify and correct any issues as early as possible.
+All trappers in a program will be planted as equally as possible over the course of the season, so as not to unduly substantially bias planting towards one or more trappers.